Mexico–United States border wall

-A border wall has been built along portions of the Mexico–United States border in an attempt to reduce illegal immigration to the United States from Mexico.
+A border wall is being built along portions of the Mexico–United States border in an attempt to reduce illegal immigration to the United States from Mexico.
 The barrier is not a continuous structure but a series of obstructions variously classified as "fences" or "walls".

-Between the physical barriers, security is provided by a "virtual fence" of sensors, cameras, and other surveillance equipment used to dispatch United States Border Patrol agents to suspected migrant crossings.
+Between the physical barriers, security is provided by a "virtual fence" of sensors, cameras, and other surveillance equipment used to dispatch United States Border Patrol (USBP) agents to suspected migrant crossings.
 In May 2011, the Department of Homeland Security (DHS) said it had 649 mi of barriers in place.
-A total of 438 mi of new primary barriers were built during Donald Trump's first presidency, dubbed the "Trump wall", though Trump had repeatedly promised a "giant wall" spanning the entire border and that Mexico would "pay for the wall," neither of which were done.
+A total of 438 mi of new primary barriers were built during Donald Trump's first presidency, dubbed the "Trump Wall", though President Trump had repeatedly promised a "giant wall" spanning the entire border and that Mexico would "pay for the wall", neither of which were done.
 The national border's length is 1954 mi, of which 1255 mi is the Rio Grande and 699 mi is on land.

-On July 28, 2022, the Biden administration announced it would fill four wide gaps in Arizona near Yuma, an area with some of the busiest corridors for illegal crossings.
-In October 2023, Biden announced that he was restarting wall construction on some parts of the border due to the surge of migrant crossings, constructing an additional 20 miles of border wall.
-On January 20, 2025, re-elected President Donald Trump pledged to finish the wall during his second term, although this time not mentioning his previous statement that Mexico would pay for it.
+President Joe Biden signed an executive order on his first day of office, January 20, 2021, which ordered a pause in all construction of the border wall no later than January 27, 2021.
+By December 2021, many contracts had been cancelled.
+On July 28, 2022, the Biden administration announced it would fill four wide border wall gaps in Arizona near Yuma, an area with some of the busiest corridors for illegal crossings.
+In October 2023, President Biden announced that he was restarting border wall construction on some parts of the border due to the surge of migrant crossings, constructing an additional 20 mi of border wall.

+In January 2025, re-elected president Donald Trump pledged to finish the border wall during his second term.
+The amount of existing Wall (prior to 1/20/2025) that met USBP operational requirements was ~644 miles of Primary Wall and ~75 miles of Secondary Wall.
+On October 10, 2025, the initiative was officially designated as a "Smart Wall", with an interactive Smart Wall Map Page, to reflect the layers of "System Attributes" and other detection technology that would be incorporated into the design.
+In a May 2026 interview, DHS secretary Markwayne Mullin stated that he expected the Primary Wall to be completed by April or June 2027 with the Secondary Wall and other components to be completed before Trump left office.
+In a June 11, 2026 interview, Customs and Border Protection (CBP) commissioner Rodney S. Scott stated that CBP was building about 6 miles of wall per week, that he made a commitment to President Trump that the Primary Wall would be completed by the end of 2027 and that the entire system would be completed by July 2028.
+On September 18, 2026, it was reported that CBP was constructing an average of 12 miles of barrier per week.